2

 4

 • Thanks!
 I'll have to look into the presence of 'Abram' as a name in Mesopotamia.
 If you know of a primary or secondary source that contains this data, please let me know.
 What about Joshua 24:3 where it says Ur-kasdim is beyond the Euphrates?
 Perhaps one could argue the journey took him across the river and back again.
-Jun 16, 2022 at 21:02
+Commented Jun 16, 2022 at 21:02

 • @Yahweh-Elohim - of course Mesoptamia was beyond the Euphrates - one had to cross the river to enter Mesopotamia!
 That is, throughout the OT, the Euphrates formed a defacto boundary between Mesopotamia and the area largely controlled by the Israelites